zhangzeyingvv/MagneticTB/README.md

 * Fix a bug for displaying the lattice vector of monoclinic lattice.

 v1.01 2022/07/22
-* Fixed an issue where in very rare cases the order of basis functions would change due to automatic unitarization.
+* Fixed an issue where in very rare cases the order of basis functions would change due to the automatic unitarization.